bios2/biodiversity_modelling_2025/vignettes/getting_started_madingleyr_on_HPC.md

 This guide assumes usage of `$HOME` for simplicity.
 However, consider using `$PROJECT` for running simulations for better performance and sharing.

-SSH into Cedar and run:
+SSH into Cedar (or other hpc cluster) and run:

 ```bash
 cd $HOME